nesl/LabSense/INSTALL.md

                     from Devices/LabSenseServer/lua/motion_detected_luup_event.lua.
                 4. **IMPORTANT** For all Luup events, make sure to change the local api_key line to reflect the same API_KEY specified in the API_KEY field of LabSenseServer in the config.json file!
+Also, make sure the "local name" line pasted matches the "name" field in the "LabSenseServer" configuration in the config.json file.